Low-Price Stores Drive Down Food Costs in Swedish Municipalities

 Where there is only one low-price store, the hypermarket has 5.3 percent higher prices.
 If there are four or five low-price stores in the area, the difference is around 3-4 percent.

-Matpriskollen has also compared the price level for the most common everyday goods in 30 stores in 20 smaller localities, where half lack a low-price store.
-In the localities that lack a low-price store, prices are on average 14.7 percent above the low-price level.
+Matpriskollen has also compared the price level for the most common everyday goods in 30 stores in 20 smaller locations, where half lack a low-price store.
+In the locations that lack a low-price store, prices are on average 14.7 percent above the low-price level.
 If the situation is the opposite, the difference is just under 10 percent.

-There are also differences if you compare the local stores' prices with the national chain average.
-In the localities that lack a low-price store, the local store prices are 2.9 percent higher than the chains' average, compared to 0.8 percent in localities where low-price stores exist.
+There are also differences if you compare the local stores' prices to the national chain average.
+In the locations that lack a low-price store, the local store prices are 2.9 percent higher than the chains' average, compared to 0.8 percent in locations where low-price exists.

 Source: Matpriskollen

-Low-price chains consist of Willys, Lidl, and Coop X:tra.
+Low-price chains are classified as Willys, Lidl, and Coop X:tra.

 When it comes to hypermarkets, Ica Maxi was chosen as a comparison point.
 The price average for low-price has been retrieved from Willys, which has uniform prices throughout the country.

-A family with children is considered to consist of two adults and two children, where the household on average spends 12,546 kronor per month on food and daily goods, when purchasing at a nationally represented low-price chain.
+A family with children is considered to consist of two adults and two children, where the household on average spends 12,546 kronor per month on food and groceries, when purchasing from a nationally represented low-price chain.

-At the local level, the price level for 123 items in 30 stores in 20 localities with between 1,000 and 25,000 inhabitants was compared.
+At the local level, the price level for 123 items was compared in 30 stores in 20 locations with between 1,000 and 25,000 inhabitants.

 Source: Matpriskollen